SomeWeekendReading/someweekendreading.github.io/_posts/2024-09-06-politics-age-gaps.md

 - Women are more likely to dye hair to erase gray.
 - Also women are more likely to moisturize, and that probably shows.

-True to his sense of humor, though, Walz saw this and says he only _looks_ old, it's the stress from decades of supervising a high school lunchroom:
+True to his sense of humor, though, Walz saw this and said he only _looks_ old, it's the stress from decades of supervising a high school lunchroom:

 <a href="https://x.com/Tim_Walz/status/1816108360158138598"><img src="{{ site.baseurl }}/images/2024-09-06-politics-age-gaps-walz-1.jpg" width="550" height="310" alt="Walz @ X/Twitter: Only looks hold because he taught high school &amp; supervised lunchroom for 20 years" title="Walz @ X/Twitter: Only looks hold because he taught high school &amp; supervised lunchroom for 20 years" style="margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>